The Zeta DSP/DMP's Campaign Builder lets you create and maintain your campaigns over several intuitive steps.

 Allowable min dCPM values are $0.01 to 90% of max dCPM.

-Pacing of dCPM campaigns is not impacted by impression discrepancies with an Ad Server unless we hit the dCPM cap as a result of issues with third-party Ad Server attribution.
+The pacing of dCPM campaigns is not impacted by impression discrepancies with an Ad Server unless we hit the dCPM cap as a result of issues with third-party Ad Server attribution.
 If that's the case, a flat DCPM cap will be used to calculate the spend.

 Does the DSP try to achieve an average CPM that is within the Min/Max range by the time a flight ends, or on a daily basis?